mayerrobert/jmurmel/murmel-langref.md

 ### (require module-name optional-file-path)

 Load the given file once.
-Murmel maintains an internal set of loaded modules, and "require" will ignore loading files that were already loaded by comparing "module-name" to the set of already loaded modules.
+Murmel maintains an internal set of loaded modules, and `require` will ignore loading files that were already loaded by comparing `module-name` to the set of already loaded modules.

-When compiling Murmel "require" is performed at compile time.
+When compiling Murmel `require` is performed at compile time.

-If "optional-file-path" is omitted or nil then "module-name" will be used as the file path.
+If `optional-file-path` is omitted or nil then `module-name` will be used as the file path.

-"module-name" and "optional-file-path" are not eval'd and must be strings.
+`module-name` and `optional-file-path` are not eval'd and must be strings.

     (require "mlib") ; will search for the file mlib.lisp